 Long-term care is different from traditional medical care, which tries to treat or cure illnesses.
 Long-term care may help you maintain your lifestyle but usually won't improve your medical condition.
 It helps with routine daily activities, such as eating, getting around, and bathing.
 It can also help if you need supervision, protection, or reminders to take medicine.

 Long-term care services can be provided at your home or in a hospice, adult day care center, nursing home, or assisted living facility.

-There are two types of long-term care services:
+There are different types of long-term care services: